Adjacency Graphs of Polyhedral Surfaces: Convex-Polyhedral Surfaces

 We now argue that all colored polygons are contained in the same closed cell of the gray arrangement.
 To see this, fix one gray polygon and observe, by \Cref{lemma:triangle}, that all polygons are contained in the same closed half space with respect to its supporting plane.

-Note that gray plane arrangement has one of the following two combinatorics: either the three planes have a common point of intersection (cone case) or not (prism-case).
+Note that the gray plane arrangement has one of the following two combinatorics: either the three planes have a common point of intersection (cone case) or not (prism case).
 In the first case, the planes partition the space into eight cones, one of which contains all polygons; in the second case, the (unbounded) cell containing all polygons forms a (unbounded) prism.
 For a unified presentation, we transform any occurrence of the first case into the second case.
-To do so, we move the apex of the cone containing all polygons to the point at infinity by a projective transformation.
-This turns each face of the cone into a strip that is bounded by two of the extremal rays of the cone, which now has been deformed into a prism.
+To do so, we move the apex of the cone containing all polygons to the plane at infinity by a projective transformation.
+This turns each face of the cone into a strip that is bounded by two of the extremal rays of the cone, which we now have deformed into a prism.